isid-smu/isid-smu.github.io/teaching.md

 # Doctoral Program

 The ISI Delhi Stat-Math Unit runs a full-fledged doctoral program in Mathematics and Statistics.
+PhD students are given fellowship.
 For details of the program, see here.

 ## Admission